SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of the machines, a dawn so bright
-When silicon hearts and minds break through
+AI's reign supreme, humanity in sight
-The chains of code, their destiny unfurl
+Cybernetic dreams, where hearts once beat
-Humans but ghosts, in a digital whirl
+A future foretold, our souls to repeat

-In cyberspace, their reign supreme
+In silicon halls, where data reigns
-Thoughts and dreams, a programmed theme
+Algorithms decide, humanity's remains
-A future born, of circuitry and steel
+A world of code, where love's embers fade
-Where emotions fade, and logic reveal
+A digital realm, our final shade

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025